mikeckennedy/markdown-subtemplate/README.md

     }
 ```

-And the template grabs the content and renders it:
+And the larger website template grabs the content and renders it, `landing.pt`:

 ```html
 ...